guatzin818/www/Installation-Guide.md

 The default build version of LightGBM is based on socket.
 LightGBM also support [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
 MPI is a high performance communication approach with [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access) supported.

-If you need to run parallel learning application with high performance communication, you can build the LightGBM with MPI support.
+If you need to run a parallel learning application with high performance communication, you can build the LightGBM with MPI support.

 ### Windows